leiyuou/15618-Final-Project/README.md

 | 5/2 | **Project Presentation on 5/5**|

 ## ISSUES
-Currently, our Bellman Ford Algorithm does not work very well, and we are working on figure out and fix the problem.
+Currently, our Bellman Ford Algorithm does not work very well, and we are working on figure out and fix the problem.<br>
 Besides, we need to double-check that whether we can test our algorithms on PSC.

 # REFERENCES